 S is for sensing (as opposed to intuition.)
 This is also identified as “observant.”
 Rather than relying on intuition, ESTPs use real-time facts and observations to interpret what is happening around them.
 They look for the most obvious solutions and use straightforward, logical methods of thinking to help them get there.
 Sometimes, the most obvious solution creates the most innovative businesses.

 T is for thinking (as opposed to feeling.)
 People who lean toward thinking over feeling draw conclusions from the head rather than the heart.
-They are more likely to make a judgement based on thoughts, perceptions, and analysis instead of where their emotions are leading them.
+They are more likely to make a judgment based on thoughts, perceptions, and analysis instead of where their emotions are leading them.

 When all of this comes together, you get a person who is likely to see a solution and work with people to share that solution with the world.
 Entrepreneurs not only need to have a vision, but they also need to have people skills to convince people of their vision and to work with them to see it through.
 This is why an ESTP is called “The Entrepreneur.”
 They are also known as “The Dynamo.”
-Their high-energy personality and openness to an exciting journey certainly makes for a dynamic life and personality.
+Their high-energy personality and openness to an exciting journey certainly make for a dynamic life and personality.

 In addition to four traits, each personality type performs four functions.
 These functions, from the dominant to the inferior function, map out how Entrepreneurs make decisions about the world and move forward on their entrepreneurial journey.